-Eighteen partners across the European Union, Switzerland and the UK work together to harness the large potential of EU buildings to increase its energy efficiency performance by providing a new and innovative solution.
+Seventeen partners across the European Union and Switzerland work together to harness the large potential of EU buildings to increase its energy efficiency performance by providing a new and innovative solution.

 About IERC: The International Energy Research Centre (IERC) is an industry-led collaborative research centre in the field of integrated sustainable energy systems.
 It is hosted by Tyndall National Institute, a leading European research centre located in Cork, Ireland.
 The IERC delivers world leading collaborative research to meet global societal needs for secure, affordable and sustainable energy services.
 It enables partners to develop new products and services that will ensure real energy demand reductions across society.
 The centre provides an energy research environment that combines business innovation with research excellence for energy demand side efficiency and systems integration challenges.
 The IERC develops its portfolio of research projects in the following priority areas: Smart Cities and Sustainable Communities, Low Carbon Heating and Cooling, Monitoring, Measurament and Analysis of Energy, as weel as Embedded and Distributed Generation Systems.